ChrisFeeney/Electric-Vehicle-Population-in-Washington/README.md

 General analysis:

 - **Tesla:**
 Tesla was the most popular EV maker as well as having four of the six most popular models.
 They are essentially half of the entire EV market in Washington, and this data would look completely different without them.
-They also have the most car model per year for seven straight years from 2016-2023.
+They also have the most popular car model per year for seven straight years from 2016-2023.

 - **Population Not Important ?:**
 After Seattle, the spread of both EVs and Plug-In Hybrids did not follow the population trend.
 Some of the most populated cities had low amounts of ownership, where as smaller cities such as Bothell for EVs and Tukwilla for Plug-Ins had some of the highest ownership.

 - **Range:**
 As time goes on and battery technology improves, we see that adoption of EVs has gotten comfortable with a range of 200-249 miles a charge.
-It remains to be seen if this increase over time or this is the sweet spot.
+It remains to be seen if this will increase over time or this is the sweet spot.

 ## Closing Thoughts